vokuder/NAS/README.md

 This document explains the steps I took to setup my NAS on a raspbery pi.

 ### Solution description:
-- Raspberry pi to provide a low energy cost server machine.
+- Raspberry pi because of low energy consumption.
 - Samba share with login to access data across the LAN.
-- 1 HDD 1Tb (external) -> Will be replaced soon, take a look on the issues.
+- 2x HDDs 500Gb, synced every 1 hour to provide data redundancy.
-- Every 12 Hour differential backups to cloud using borg-backup.
+- No Raid1 because to be able to recover accidentally deleted files.
-- Hourly drive syncing using rsync
+- Every 12 Hour encrypted differential backups to cloud using borg-backup.

 ### 1) Disk preparation:
 Delete all previous partitions from the harddrive, or wipe it entirely with `dd`.